Developer Guide

 TrAcker helps users track assignment status, tutorial attendance and tutorial groups via the Tagging system.
 The class diagram below depicts how different types of Tags are implemented:

-.
-Note that TAs may only have TutorialTag
+by their tagName.
+Note that TAs may only have TutorialTag.

 Tutorial Tags